 Back or neck pain, tingling, and numbness are common symptoms of several spinal conditions, including radiculopathy and spinal stenosis.
-They can also be symptoms of spinal tumors, so if you’re experiencing problems like these, you need to visit leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Tyson's Corner, Vienna, Virginia.
+They can also be symptoms of spinal tumors, so if you’re experiencing problems like these, you need to visit leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area.
 Dr. Watson is a highly experienced physician who has specialist expertise in treating spinal tumors.
 Call Cerebrum MD today to arrange a consultation.

 Spinal tumors are growths formed from cells that are multiplying out of control.
 These cells can be benign or cancerous.
 Benign tumors, which are noncancerous, can still be a problem if they press on the nerves in your spinal canal.

 Spinal tumors can develop on any of the tissues within your spinal column, including the:

 Primary spinal tumors are those that originate in your spine.
 Metastatic tumors are those that originate in other tissues and spread to your spine.
 For example, spinal tumors could be a complication of breast or lung cancer.